aya49/202105_sfu_cmpt_127/labs/02/README.md

 7. Compile a program from two source files.
 8. Test a function for correctness.

 Try "Practice" problems on repl.it; these will NOT be graded.
+Note that the **SOLUTION** given for practice problems is just one of many possible **SOLUTION**s, better ones may exist ;)

+Note: from here on, the guide section will often include links to other material that can be crucial to solving the task.
+You should practice consulting online references and tutorials: this is a significant part of real-world programming.
+To encourage you to practice, we use external links instead of writing everything out in the guide.
+To be absolutely clear: **not everything you need to know is contained in our instructions.
+Therefore, you need to read about the new material discussed in the labs (e.g., C library functions, etc...) using the links and maybe searching online.
+This is deliberate and great practice!**

 # Function definitions, declarations, and header files

 ## Guide

 **Functions** (not to be confused with functions in mathematics): C is a [structured, procedural programming language](http://en.wikipedia.org/wiki/Procedural_programming_language).
 This means that C supports functions: isolated, self-contained blocks of code that can be re-used as components of larger programs.
-Other languages may call functions _procedures, subroutines_, or _methods_.
+Other languages may call functions **procedures, subroutines**, or **methods**.

 **Encapsulation** is a trait of well-designed functions where you can often use it for what it does, and ignore the internal details of how it works.
 This makes it feasible for humans to write complex programs by breaking them down into small, more manageable pieces.